-Statement of Purpose: Must include areas of interest in top corner
+Must include areas of interest in the top corner

 Some suggested topics for your personal statement are:

-GRE scores: GRE score is not required for applicants who apply for Fall 2022 PhD admission.
+A GRE score is not required for applicants who apply for Fall 2024 PhD

-Three Letters of Recommendation: If you apply online, we encourage you to submit your letters electronically.
-(Note: At least TWO of your letters should be from faculty).
+If you apply online, we encourage you to submit your letters electronically.
+At least TWO of your letters should be from faculty.

 There is a $90.00 application fee for international applicants.

 While very limited, in certain circumstances, International applicants may be eligible for an application fee waiver administered by the Rackham Graduate School.
-For information about eligibility criteria and instructions for various fee waiver programs, please see https://rackham.umich.edu/admissions/applying/application-fee-and-waivers/.
+For information about eligibility criteria and instructions for various fee waiver programs, visit this page.

-Decision Notification: All applicants who are offered admission are notified via e-mail as soon as a decision is reached.
-PhD admission/financial aid offers will be sent via e-mail mostly during the months of January and February.
-Notification to applicants who do not receive admission are sent in late-March.
+All applicants who are offered admission are notified via e-mail as soon as a decision is reached.
+PhD admission/financial aid offers will be sent via e-mail mostly during the months of February and March.
+Notification to applicants who do not receive admission are sent in early-April.